Why Does Our Eyesight Deteriorate As We AGE?

 The moral of the story here, therefore, is that diabetes does provide a greater risk factor for the development of AMD (not that diabetics don’t have a chance of developing diabetic retinopathy first) - and improper cholesterol management may also be yet another risk factor.

-But what we do understand is that diabetes and high blood cholesterol can be pro-inflammatory situations.
+But what we do understand is that diabetes and high blood cholesterol can be pro-inflammatory situations, which can therefore unleash a chain of dominos on other inflammation-dependent biological pathways.

 Otherwise, the risk of having an impaired eyesight leading into blindness is real.
 Especially if we don’t take care of it properly in our younger years!